 The two-floor, 22,000 square foot Alexander Administration Building was renovated and expanded in 1999 from a one-floor, 7,735 square foot structure built in 1963.
-The newly redesigned structure houses the offices of the President, Vice President for the Poplarville Campus and Hancock Center, Vice President for General Education and Technology Services, Vice President for Planning and Effectiveness, Vice President for Enrollment Management, Vice President for Business Services, Director of eLearning, Director of Financial Aid, Director of Recruitment and Orientation, Institutional Research Specialist, and ADA/Civil Rights Coordinator.
+The newly redesigned structure houses the offices of the President, Vice President for the Poplarville Campus and Hancock Center, Vice President for General Education and Technology Services, Vice President for Planning and Effectiveness, Vice President for Enrollment Management, Vice President for Business Services, Director of eLearning, Director of Financial Aid, Institutional Research Specialist, and ADA/Civil Rights Coordinator.